Michael Anderson, Chief Executive Officer

 Prior to Pioneer, Mr. Dunkel held a variety of engineering roles at Marathon Oil.

 Mr. Durand earned an M.B.A. in Corporate Finance from the University of Dallas and a B.S. degree in Petroleum Land Management from the University of Louisiana.
-He sits on the Board of Directors of the Produced Water Society and serves on its Technical Committee.
-Mr. Durand also serves on the Board of Directors of the Texas Alliance of Energy Producers and is Chair of its Water Committee.
+Mr. Durand is a member of the Board of Directors of XRI Holdings and sits on the Board of Directors of the Produced Water Society, serving on its Technical Committee.
+In addition, Mr. Durand serves on the Board of Directors of the Texas Alliance of Energy Producers and is Chair of its Water Committee.

 Dean Fanguy, Director of Business Development - Western Hemisphere